EricssonResearch/scott-eu/phantomx_pincher_arm_vrep_controller/README.md

    * obviously you need a .ttt vrep file corresponding to your simulated system
       - It's available at vrep/turttlebot2\_v4.ttt in the current repo
    * The file src/ControlLoop/Phantom\_vrepHW.cpp was modified to acomodate the simulated turtlebot2i hardware interface
-      - the other files like vrepControl\_plugin .h or .cpp and vrepControl\_server .h or .cpp are generic and should not be changed
-      - files src/v\_rep\* are directly copied from vrep (needed to create a plugin), they should not be changed
+      - the file vrepControl\_remoteApi.h or .cpp just implement the node that instantiate the PhantomXPincherArm to expose the vrep hardware interfaces.
    * Unfortunately, you need a redundant description of your robot in urdf (so your robot is described both in the .ttt file and in the urdf)
       - this is because the urdf contains information on the joints and transmissions not contained in the vrep .ttt file
       - to counterbalance this point, note that the urdf importer works pretty well.
-But once your urdf is imported and you modify something in vrep's .ttt file you need to redundantly modify it in the urdf (I told Coppelia about this situation but unfortunately did not receive an answer)
+But once your urdf is imported and you modify something in vrep's .ttt file you need to redundantly modify it in the urdf.
-   * this plugin is based on the blank ros skeleton plugin vrep\_plugin\_skeleton provided in vrep's folder programming/ros\_packages/vrep\_plugin\_skeleton

 ###Notes###